-We recommend taking the EQ-i 2.0 assessment followed by a coaching session.
-You will be guided through your strengths and weaknesses, as revealed by the EQ-i 2.0 model, and our coaches provide expert support to help you develop specific, measurable actions to improve in particular areas.
+We'd recommend taking the EQ-i 2.0 assessment followed by a coaching session.
+You'd be guided through your strengths and weaknesses revealed by the EQ-i 2.0 model and our coaches would help you to develop specific, measurable actions to improve in particular areas.